-In both the Part-Time and Regular programs, the daily routine and the activities are designed to give children an opportunity to develop attachments to their teachers as they are adjusting to separating from families and caregivers.
+Daily routine and the activities are designed to give children an opportunity to develop attachments to their teachers as they are adjusting to separating from families and caregivers.
 As teachers build individual connections with each child, they facilitate the development of the social skills and emotional regulation necessary to forming friendships.
 These relationships provide the foundation for a comfortable, lively community of learners.
 The day is structured to provide plenty of time for teachers to support children as they independently perform self-care tasks like putting on jackets and using the bathroom while they are learning traditional school routines such as lining up, walking in the hallway and participating in group conversations.
 Children are asked to identify and articulate feelings when working together to solve problems.
 Early academics such as letter recognition and number awareness are embedded in the classroom environment.
 Both indoor and outdoor play is part of the daily schedule.
 Children in these programs also take part in Art, Dance, Music and Library classes each week.

-In Room 715, the teachers introduce traditional academics within a child centered, play based classroom.
-While we continue to implement the emergent curriculum methods used with younger children at Weekday, Kindergarten teachers lead children toward in depth exploration and investigation.
+In this classroom, the teachers introduce traditional academics within a child centered, play based classroom.
+While we continue to implement the emergent curriculum methods used with younger children at Weekday, teachers lead children toward in depth exploration and investigation.
 Using a social studies lens, the children research the Hudson River out their classroom window.
 Taking walks around the neighborhood leads to studies of architecture and gargoyles.
 Teachers work directly with children on handwriting, literacy and math skills.
 Both indoor and outdoor play is part of the daily schedule.
 Special classes in Music, Dance, Art, Sports and Literature are built into the regular schedule.

 The Weekday School offers each child a rich variety of sensory experiences during weekly Visual Arts, Literature, Dance and Music classes.
 The arts teachers tailor classes to serve all students at a developmentally appropriate level, working from basic concepts to increasingly complex projects as the children mature and gain new skills.
 The Arts teachers collaborate with each other and classroom teaching teams to integrate various modes for self-expression into the daily fabric of the child’s experience and the school’s culture.